Brian Cox – Por Que Precisamos Dos Exploradores

 and that there are no new worlds to conquer."

-e que não há novos mundos para conquistar."
+e que não há novos mundos a conquistar."

 Thank you.